andyhasit/SneakerJS/README.md

 This makes writing your app very intuitive and fast.

-##### 2 Persist your data
+##### B) Take care of storing your data

-These functions persist your changes back to the database, without you having to do anything!

-SneakerJS is was designed for single-user apps using [PouchDB](https://pouchdb.com/) (which can also connect to [CouchDB](http://couchdb.apache.org/)) as a backend.
+If using [PouchDB](https://pouchdb.com/) (which can also connect to [CouchDB](http://couchdb.apache.org/)) then your data will automatically be persisted in a structure which works well for single-user apps.

-For such use cases, SneakerJS can take care of your database, without you having to set up foreign keys for one-to-many joins, or dedicated collections for many-to-many joins.
+You don't need to worry about foreign keys for one-to-many joins, or dedicated collections for many-to-many joins.
+In fact you don't need to do anything other than define your collections and start using the functions (See this [Plunkr](https://embed.plnkr.co/KY2pgdSpg3KWxQrWQhSC/))

-If that's not your use case don't worry!

-It is really easy to make SneakerJS work with other APIs (see [User Guide/#Other Backends](User Guide.md/#Other Backends)) which gives you full control over your backend, while still letting you use SneakerJS on the front end.
+If you'd rather have control over your backend, or use data from another API altogether, no problem!
+There is an easy way to intercept the CRUD calls, so you can use SneakerJS in the front-end with any API you like at the back-end (see [User Guide](User Guide.md))

-##### 3 Map all the relationships in-memory
+##### C) Map all the relationships in memory for lightening fast performance

+SneakerJS loads the full data at startup and replicates changes to the database (currently no provision for synchronising changes from the db to client, you have to do that manually, but it's in the pipeline)

-SneakerJS caches every relationship bi-directionally.
+It also caches every relationship bi-directionally.

 E.g for a one-to-many relationship between **customer** and **order**, it stores the array of orders for each customer, and a reference to the customer against each order, and keeps these updated.

-This dramatically improves performance for applications which rely on a large number of joins between collections, which might otherwise grind to a halt.
+While this may seem trivial, caching relationships in this way can make an application which has many joins between it's collections go over 100 times faster than using map-reduce joins (yes, I've measured this before).

+What this means it that you can design your collections in a highly normalised relational form and probably not have to worry about performance.
+Let that sink in for a bit ;-)

-##### 4 What else?
+##### What else?

+SneakerJS takes care of the **angular digest loop** so you don't have to **$scope.$apply()** everywhere.
+Just call the generated functions and changes will be reflected in the UI once they are confirmed by the database (so it's a bit like firebase but in many cases much faster, and free!)

-SneakerJS also:
+SneakerJS also lets you:
-  - Lets you specify constructor functions to initiate collection items, effectively making SneakerJS a mini ORM.
+  - Specify constructor functions to initiate collection items, effectively making SneakerJS a mini ORM.
   - Define many-to-many relationships without setting up special tables/collections
   - Use aliases to allow multiple same type relationships between collections
-  - Takes care of the **angular digest loop** so you don't have to **$scope.$apply()** everywhere.

 ## Demo